yeyan00/pointcloud-sota/README.md

 [**`Multi-modal`**]
 * [[ScanQA](https://github.com/ATR-DBI/ScanQA)] 3D Question Answering for Spatial Scene Understanding.
 A new 3D spatial understanding task for 3D question answering (3D-QA).
 In the 3D-QA task, models receive visual information from the entire 3D scene of a rich RGB-D indoor scan and answer given textual questions about the 3D scene
 [**`Multi-modal`**]
+* [[urb3dcd-v2](https://ieee-dataport.org/open-access/urb3dcd-urban-point-clouds-simulated-dataset-3d-change-detection)] The dataset is based on LoD2 models of the first and second districts of Lyon, France.
+To conduct fair qualitative and quantitative evaluation of point clouds change detection techniques.
+This first version of the dataset is composed of point clouds at a challenging low resolution of around 0.5 points/meter²
+[**`Change-Detection`**]

 # **task sota**
 ##  **1. Classification**